An Improved Standard Model Comes with Explicit CPV and Productive of BAU: Analytically Diagonalizable matrices and their matrices

 \\

-In all four cases the $U$ matrices are complex which satisfy the first condition given in section I. If we assign different of them to $U^u$ and $U^d$ respectively, the second condition will also be satisfied.
-Even so, we are still not be sure if $V_{CKM}$ were complex since the inner product of two complex matrices can still be real, which are to be demonstrated in next section. \\
+In all four cases the $U_k$ matrices are complex which satisfy the first condition stated in section I. If we assign different of them to up- and down-type quarks respectively, the second condition will also be satisfied.
+Even so, we are still not sure if $V_{CKM}$ were complex since the inner product of two complex matrices can still be real, which is to be demonstrated in next section. \\

-In fact, these derivations were originally proposed to solve the FCNC problem in 2HDMs and expect it will ignite the violation of CP symmetry in them \cite{Lin2013}.
-However, we found it also applies to the SM.
-As the standard model is already enough to give a theoretical origin of CPV, why should we bother ourselves to deal with the FCNC problem in 2HDMs?
-Thus, we will concentrate on the CPV problem in SM in this article.
+In fact, derivations presented above were originally proposed to solve the FCNC problem in the 2HDM by finding matrix pairs which can be diagonalized by a same $U$ matrix simultaneously \cite{Lin2013}.
+However, we found in some special cases the derived CKM matrices are complex which mean that CP symmetry is violated.
+Besides, the derivations apply not only to 2HDMs, but to the SM also.
+As SM is already enough to give CPV explicitly, why should we bother ourselves to deal with the FCNC problem in the 2HDM?
 Surely we can still apply them to the extensions of SM with one or even two extra Higgs doublets while the FCNC problem vanishes naturally at tree level.
-But we will not discuss this issue too much here since that is a different subject. \\
+But that is a different subject to be discussed elsewhere. \\

-Besides, it is noteworthy those $S_N$ symmetries revealed above are not $ad~hoc$ constraints.
-They are derived and revealed from that assumption among $A$ parameters in Eq.(11).
-Among them, the $S_3$-symmetric pattern in ${\bf case~1}$ is exactly the same as the one derived in our very early articles \cite{Lin1988, Lee1990}.
-That pattern solved the FCNC problem at tree level successfully but not the CPV problem.
-The problem it met was the breach of the ${\bf condition~ 2}$, $U^u \neq U^d$, since at that time we have only one $S_3$-symmetric $U$ matrix for both quark types.
-However, those $S_2$-symmetric $U$ matrices appear in ${\bf case~2,~3}~{\rm and}~{\bf 4}$ give us a key to ignite the breaking of CP symmetry from the theoretical end. \\
+Besides, it is noteworthy those $S_N$ symmetries are not imposed constraints.
+They are by-products brought in by the assumption among $A$ parameters in Eq.(11).
+Among them, the $S_3$-symmetric pattern in ${\bf case~1}$ is exactly the same as the one derived in our very early manuscripts \cite{Lin1988, Lee1990}.
+It solved the FCNC problem at tree level successfully but not the CPV problem.
+The problem it met at that time was the breach of ${\bf condition~ 2}$, $U^u \neq U^d$, since we had only one $S_3$-symmetric $U_1$ matrix for both quark types.
+While in this manuscript, extra $S_2$-symmetric $U_2$, $U_3$ and $U_4$ matrices give us a key to ignite violation of CP symmetry from the theoretical end. \\